tcltk/tcl/doc/markdown/clock.md

            -format {%H:%M:%S} -timezone :America/New_York]
 ```

 Adding and subtracting days and weeks is accomplished by converting the given time to a calendar day and time of day in the appropriate time zone and locale.
 The requisite number of days (weeks are converted to days by multiplying by seven) is added to the calendar day, and the date and time are then converted back to a count of seconds from the epoch time.
-The **weekdays** keyword is similar to **days**, with the only difference that weekends - Saturdays and Sundays - are skipped.
+The \fBweekdays\fR keyword is similar to \fBdays\fR, with the only difference that weekends - Saturdays and Sundays - are skipped.

-Adding and subtracting a given number of days across the point that the time changes at the start or end of summer time (Daylight Saving Time) results in the *same local time* on the day in question.
-For instance, the following code sets the value of **x** to **05:00:00**.
+Adding and subtracting a given number of days across the point that the time changes at the start or end of summer time (Daylight Saving Time) results in the \fIsame local time\fR on the day in question.
+For instance, the following code sets the value of \fBx\fR to \fB05:00:00\fR.

 ```
 set s [clock scan {2004-10-30 05:00:00} \